4. Quantum Electrodynamics#

 4.4.
 Experimental measurement of g-2#

-The results from the original 1981 experiment at CERN show an agreement of the experimental and theoretical value of \(a\) to a few part per million:
+The results from the original 1981 experiment at CERN show an agreement of the experimental and theoretical value of

 In 2001, a similar experiment at Brookhaven compared more precise experimental results with better theoretical calculations - incorporating higher order Feynman diagrams - and tantalisingly found a 3 standard deviation discrepancy.
 This could be due to the existence of undiscovered particles beyond the standard model of particle physics.
 A third-generation experiment at Fermilab is ongoing in an attempt to elucidate the situation, having achieved a precision of 0.43 ppm .
 The size of the discrepancy got larger, however that called into question the validity of the theoretical calculations with different approaches from different groups obtaining different results.
 The investigation is still ongoing and is a current question if new physics is hiding behind a measurement with a precision better than a part per million.